RobinLinus/coins-legacy/notes/succinct-fullnode.md

 In the following, blocks extended with such inclusion proofs are denoted as *extended blocks*.
 The size of an extended block is about `1.2 MB + 2.8 MB ~ 4 MB`.

-### Output Number
+### Output Paths
 We can address every output ever happened with a simple scheme: `block_index/transaction_index/output_index`.
+We call that an *output path*.
 This fits perfectly with Merkle inclusion proofs.
 To verify an inclusion proof, we need to know the block header in the chain, which corresponds to a `block_index`.
 The inclusion proof is a Merkle path, which corresponds to a certain `transaction_index` within that block.
 The full transaction defines the `output_index` of its outputs.
-Thus, an inclusion proof corresponds to an output number.
+Thus, an inclusion proof corresponds to an output path.
-Currently, the set of all UTXO's output numbers would be about `70 000 000 * 5 bytes ~ 350 MB`.
+We can encode an output path naively in 5 bits by padding zeros.
+Currently, the set of all UTXO's would be about `70 000 000 * 5 bytes ~ 350 MB`.

 ### UTXO Bit Vector
-Using Output Numbers, we can represent the status of all outputs within a large bit vector.
+Using Output Paths, we can represent the status of all outputs within a large bit vector.
 Naively, there are `#blocks * transactions/block * outputs/transaction` many outputs.
 We need one bit to represent `spent/unspent`.

 `615000 * 3000 * 2 bits ~ 461 MB` .
 There are only `70 000 000` unspent outputs.